kiansheik/nhe-enga/gramatica/docs/src/guide/verbs/indicative.md

 ```

 ::: warning
 Atlhough some verbs are _intransitive_, they can often be combined with _postpositions_ to serve the role of indirect objects.
-For example
+For example:
 ```
 %n.conjugate("1ps", pro_drop=True)% i xupé
 I spoke to them